🚀 We are hiring! See open positions

 asyncio.run(scrape_cloudflare_protected_site())

-Nodriver's async architecture and native stealth make it a good choice for new web scraping projects in 2025, especially when dealing with Cloudflare and Turnstile challenges.
+Nodriver saves a screenshot of the fingerprint tool so you can verify what signals Cloudflare sees from your browser.
+Nodriver's async architecture and native stealth make it the top choice for new web scraping projects in 2026, especially when dealing with Cloudflare and Turnstile challenges.

 SeleniumBase Example